efredericks/gvsu-cis373/assets/labs/lab1-sim.md

 You might be wondering about that `done` variable.
 Since we have the `forever` block we don't need to create our own.
 We'll just bail out of the loop once we're ready.

 Now, let's increment our variable and delay the program so it doesn't run too fast.
-If you've programmed before this might be slightly confusing, but we are essentially going to be doing a `seconds = seconds + 1` type of call.
+If you've programmed before this might be slightly confusing, but we are essentially going to be doing a `timer = timer + 1` type of call.

 We also want to have our program sleep slightly so that we aren't overwhelming the device.
 Confusingly, the delay is named `pause` (there is a `wait` block as well - but that is waiting for an event, not pausing the program).